davemacdo/vuepress-curriculum/docs/comp-1/unit-1/tonality-practice.md

     - Four variations of your melody, one for each scale.

 Be prepared to present your melodies in class either at the piano or on your own instrument.

+## Rubric

+### Scales

+- 2: Four scales (one of which is invented).

+### Melody

+- 3: Melody presented using four scales.
+Each transformation reflects its scale clearly.
+- 2: Melody presented using four scales.
+One or more transformations obscures features of the scale.